gijit/gi/README.md

 We run on OSX and Linux.

-Theoretically, `gijit` should build on Windows, since both Go and LuaJIT are regularly used on Windows. but I don't have resources to check this and figure out the right flags.
+Theoretically, `gijit` should build on Windows, since both Go and LuaJIT are regularly used on Windows.
+I don't have resources to confirm this and figure out the right build flags.
 (See https://github.com/gijit/gi/issues/18 if you do.)